erikfredner/dsst289-2024/syllabus.md

 - Support each other in your learning.
 - Be patient.

 If we spend time reviewing material that you already know, remember that it may be the first time some of your peers are learning this information.
-Different students come in to this class with different levels of knowledge.
-We all learn in different ways.
+Students come to this class with different levels of knowledge.
+And everyone learns best in different ways.

 ## Help

 - We should have a lot of time during class to answer questions about course material.
   - I will also encourage you to collaborate with peers during class time.
-- Schedule a meeting during office hours for any questions or personal concerns that cannot be addressed in class.
+- Come to office hours or schedule a meeting for any questions or personal concerns that cannot be addressed in class.
   - To schedule, email me with your availability at least one day before you’d like to meet.
 - Note that I generally do not answer conceptual questions about homework before they are due.
 Just do your best, and we will discuss in class.